When having a custom pool installed in your house or undertaking a renovation of an existing pool, you can opt for different types of finishes.

 6. More Economical In The Long Run

 Another way to reduce costs is to select the maximum allowable aggregate size.
-Using a larger coarse aggregate lowers the cost of the finish by reducing the cement requirements.
+Using a larger coarse aggregate lowers the price of the finish by reducing the cement requirements.
 Lesser cement also requires more secondary water for a constant ratio, reducing the chances of cracking due to shrinkage.

 Similarly, a pool with an aggregate finish does not require cleaning as frequently as a plaster finish.
 Modern-day cleaning procedures, such as an acid wash, are also quite costly.
 With an aggregate finish, you also get to save on such expenses.